#virtualspacehero Blog Team

 Virtually all projections anticipate the post-pandemic workforce will be relatively more remote — that is, nearly all firms will experience an increase in remote work relative to their pre-pandemic baseline levels (HBR 2021).
 An estimated 55 million meetings occur a day.
 Sadly, research suggests only around 50% of meeting time is effective and engaging.
 Unfortunately, these effectiveness numbers drop lower when it comes to virtual meetings (Rogelberg 2020).

-This blog article recaps the most important points from the LinkedIn Live talk with Nancy Settle-Murphy.
+This blog article recaps the most important points from a LinkedIn Interview with the Remote Work and Training Expert Nancy Settle-Murphy from Guided Insights.

 What are the essentials when preparing an engaging virtual meeting?